Bridge piercings are a type of nose piercing that is done in the area between the eyebrows.

 Nape piercing is another type of surface piercing that carries a large chance of rejection.
 Nape piercing is carried out at the back of the neck, and the accessories that are used are barbell-shaped accessories.
 Using any other type of accessory for nape piercing is quite rare.
 While nape piercing has a large chance of failing, there is no chance of nerve damage, as popularly said to be.

 Neck Piercings are piercings at the side of the neck, and they are also called vampire piercings because of their proximity to the side of the neck.
-The best bet for neck piercings are surface bars, as the skin will reject straight barbells more than ninety percent of the time.
+The best bet for neck piercings is surface bars, as the skin will reject straight barbells more than ninety percent of the time.

 These are the four most famous types of bridge piercings and other surface piercings.